 Navy construction battalions known as the SeaBees began bulldozing mere days after the island was secured.
 Six runways were completed within two months and Tinian soon became the biggest air base in the world.
 North Field consisted of four airfields and supported 269 B-29s.

-Tinian served as the forward operational base from which bombers flew to Japan.
-The Twenty First Bomber Command (XXI BC) launched relentless attacks on the Philippines, Okinawa, and mainland Japan.
+Tinian was the forward operational base from which bombers flew to Japan.
+The Twentieth Bomber Command launched relentless attacks on the Philippines, Okinawa, and mainland Japan.
 The ground literally shook as planes took off every minute of every day.
-The XXI BC first consisted of the 58th Bomb Wing.
-The 58th Bomb Wing only operated from bases in India and China, under “Operation Matterhorn.”
-When the Mariana Islands were captured, the Twenty First Bomber Command was created.

-J. Robert Oppenheimer believed that fifty atomic bombs would be needed to defeat Japan.
-Many scientists and military figures considered them as nothing more than large-scale conventional weapons.
-Each atomic bomb could accomplish what took a week with conventional bombing and, as the effects of radiation were still relatively unknown, there seemed no reason to withhold using them.
+Oppenheimer believed that fifty atomic bombs would be needed to defeat Japan.
+Scientists and military figures considered them as nothing more than large-scale conventional weapons.
+Each atomic bomb could accomplish what took a week with conventional bombing and, as the radiation effect was still unknown, there seemed no reason to withhold using them.
 Members of the 509th were informed that their stay on Tinian would be a long one.

-On August 5, 1945, a B-29 was maneuvered over a bomb loading pit and then taxied to Runway Able at North Field.
-At 2:45am on August 6, the B-29 – piloted by Lt.
-Col. Paul Tibbets of the 509th Composite Group, who had named the plane after his mother, Enola Gay – took off.
-On August 6 at 8:15 am Hiroshima time, the Little Boy bomb was dropped on Hiroshima.
+On August 5, 1945, a B-29 was maneuvered over a bomb loading pit and then taxied to to Runway Able at North Field.
+At 2:45am on August 6, the B-29 – piloted by Colonel Paul Tibbets of the US Army Air Force, who had named the plane after his mother, Enola Gay – took off.
+On August 6 at 8:15 am Hiroshima time, the bomb – named Little Boy by the Enola Gay’s crew – was dropped on Hirsohima.
 A minute later, the bomb exploded.
-Three days later, on August 9, the B-29 Bockscar and support planes took off from Tinian.
-The “Fat Man” atomic bomb exploded over the city of Nagasaki at 11:02 AM Nagasaki time.
-For more about the atomic bombings and Japanese casualties, please see Bombings of Hiroshima and Nagasaki – 1945.